Spoky03/testownik-react/README.md

 - [x] BUG: when reseting progress if progress not found server throws an error
 - [x] BUG: fetching likes
 - [x] Remove useless and stupid modal from browser
+- [ ] "Finished" band on finished sets insead of disabled start button
 - [ ] Make addding tags code more clean
 - [ ] fill in mocks
 - [x] Change other form to zod and shadcn